-The U.S. Bureau of Labor Statistics (BLS) reported that employment opportunities for political scientists were expected to decrease by 2% from 2014-2024.
-According to the BLS, the mean annual salary for political scientists was $103,210 in May 2015.
+The U.S. Bureau of Labor Statistics (BLS) reported that employment opportunities for political scientists were expected to increase by 5% from 2018-2028.
+According to the BLS, the mean annual salary for political scientists was $115,300 in May 2018.

 Graduates of Ph.D. in Public Policy programs are qualified to seek senior- or executive-level positions in universities, research centers, governments, non-profit organizations and within the private sector.
-According to PayScale.com, the median annual salary of vice presidents of public policy was $107,025 as of January 2016.
+According to PayScale.com, the average annual salary of vice presidents of public policy was $112,324 as of May 2019.

 Degrees in public policy, focusing on administration or management, can be pursued at the bachelor's, master's and doctorate levels.
 These prepare students for roles in policy development and analysis, from entry-level to executive-level positions depending on the level of education completed.